The Quiet Work of Women

 Appalachian Highlands Consulting

-Professor, Virginia Tech, East Tennessee State University (retired)
+Professor, Appalachian Studies, Virginia Tech & East Tennessee State University (retired)

 Co-editor, Encyclopedia of Appalachia